Dead man found in vent at Pomona restaurant after apparent break-in attempt

 GALLOWAY TOWNSHIP — Police are investigating the death of an unidentified adult male, whose body was found caught in a ventilation system Monday morning at Two Brother’s From Italy Restaurant in the Pomona Shopping Center here.

-An investigation found the dead man had attempted to gain entry into the restaurant via a rooftop exhaust fan, and become entrapped, police said.
+An investigation found the dead man had attempted to gain entry into the restaurant via a rooftop exhaust fan and became trapped, police said.

 The restaurant posted a notice on its Facebook page Monday saying that it will be closed until Wednesday and was sorry for the inconvenience.